Zoster (herpes zoster)

 Zoster vaccines available in Australia

-There are 2 vaccines available in Australia for the prevention of herpes zoster and associated complications — Shingrix and Zostavax.
+Shingrix is the only vaccine available in Australia for the prevention of herpes zoster and associated complications.

-The Therapeutic Goods Administration website provides product information for each vaccine.
+The Therapeutic Goods Administration website provides product information for this vaccine.

 See also Vaccine information and Variations from product information for more details.